jpelikan71/jpelikan71.github.io/_pages/about.md

 Applications
 ======
-*All theory, dear friend, is grey, but the golden tree of actual life springs ever green* What really practical one can do with all that machunery right now?
+*All theory, dear friend, is grey, but the golden tree of actual life springs ever green*.
+What really practical one can do with all that machunery right now?
 Let's try some things that would be really joyfull.